microsoft/FHIR-Converter/docs/HL7v2-templates.md

 # HL7v2 Templates

-*This document applies to the Liquid engine only.
-Follow [this](https://github.com/microsoft/FHIR-Converter/tree/handlebars) link for the documentation on Handlebars engine.*

 For HL7v2 to FHIR conversion, we provide a total of **57 HL7v2 conversion templates**.
 Here, you can find a detailed information about each template, such as the mapped FHIR resource types, segments, and extensions.

 ## Templates